sqlhabit/sql-mdn-docs/pages/how_to_emulate_date_part_in_mysql.md

     url: /mdn/date-part
   - name: date_trunc() function in SQL
     url: /mdn/date-trunc
+  - name: How to emulate date_part() function in BigQuery
+    url: /mdn/how-to-emulate-date-part-function-in-bigquery
 ---

 In PostgreSQL, the `date_part(part, source)` function lets you pull out specific parts of a date or timestamp, like the year, month, day, or even hour.